rubenwardy/awards/README.md

 * awards.register_award(name, def), the def table has the following fields:
 	* `title` - title of the award (defaults to name)
-	* `description` - the title of the award.
-Required.
+	* `description` - longer description of the award, displayed in Awards tab
 	* `difficulty` - see [Award Difficulty](#award-difficulty).
 	* `requires` - list of awards that need to be unlocked before this one is visible.